import math

 print("estimating for qubit", n)

-= QuantumCircuit(n + 1, n)
+circuit = QuantumCircuit(n + 1, n)

 circuit = qpe_initial(circuit, n)